-The right panel of Figure 4 presents the heat map that illustrates the value function of a target with $z_T^m$ .
-The value function is increasing in c and s above the indifference curve, because any offers with value above the indifference curve will be accepted and a more lucrative offer increases the target's value.
+the indifference curve, because any offers with value above the indifference curve will be accepted and a more lucrative offer increases the target's value.
 However, the value function is flat below the indifference curve, because any offer below that will be rejected and then the value function is simply equal to the target's continuation value.
-Therefore, the target type that marginally accepts the offer, $z_T^m$ , is only paid its outside option, whereas the low type $z_T^l$ is paid in excess of its outside option and collects information rents.
-This logic carries over to cases with more target types or even continuous types.
+Therefore, the target type that marginally accepts the offer, z_T^m , is only paid its outside option, whereas the low type z_T^l is paid in excess of its outside option and collects information rents.
+This logic carries over to cases with more target types or even a continuum of types.

-4.2 Target Response
+3.2 Target response

 We now present the target's response to takeover offers.
 If the target type is fully revealed through the acquirer's due diligence, the acquirer will make an offer that is always acceptable to the target as long as the surplus from merger is positive.
 Our analyses here therefore focus on the situation when the target type is not fully revealed.
 As we discussed above, the acquirer may make an offer that is appealing to only a subset of targets in this case.
-Let's assume that the acquirer has a productivity $z_A$ and makes the optimal offer as discussed in the above section.
-We still assume that there are three types of targets and denote their pre-innovation productivity $\tilde{z}T$ .
+Let's assume that the acquirer has a productivity z_A and makes the optimal offer as discussed in the above section.
+We still assume that there are three types of targets, and \tilde{z}T denotes their preinnovation productivity.

-Figure 5 plots the deal acceptance policy functions $\hat{\mathbb{I}}T(z_A, z_T, \hat{c}^i(z_A, \tilde{z}T), \hat{s}^i(z_A, \tilde{z}T))$ of the three post-innovation types defined as before for multiple values of $\tilde{z}T$ , where a value of one indicates acceptance.
+Figure 5 plots the deal acceptance policy functions $\hat{\mathbb{I}}T(z_A, z_T, \hat{c}^i(z_A, \tilde{z}T), \hat{s}^i(z_A, \tilde{z}T))$ of the three postinnovation types defined as before for multiple values of \tilde{z}T , where a value of one indicates acceptance.